Şanlıurfa: "Mount Nemrut & Heads of State"

 Many of the heads face east.
 In the afternoon light they are grey specters in the shadow of the mountain.
 On the opposite side of the gravel hill, crowned kings and bearded gods are steeped with the gold-rose-pink rays of the setting sun.

 Along with my new regal friends, I sit and stare into the darkening valley.
 It is clear that this site was built by an arrogant, even megalomaniacal king - aren't they all?
-It is also clear that these heads of state will still be here for others to admire, long after me and my cameras are consigned to history.

 I take a few more photos on the way down the steep, bone-rattling mountain path.
 This is the second time in my travels I have tried to take shots from the back of a moving donkey.
 I still can't get the hang of it.